AztecProtocol/aztec-packages/docs/docs/misc/migration_notes.md

 ### [Aztec.nr] Public storage historical read API improvement

-`history::public_value_inclusion::prove_public_value_inclusion` has been renamed to `history::storage::storage_historical_read`, and it's API changed slightly.
+`history::public_value_inclusion::prove_public_value_inclusion` has been renamed to `history::storage::storage_historical_read`, and its API changed slightly.
 Instead of receiving a `value` parameter it now returns the historical value stored at that slot.

 If you were using an oracle to get the value to pass to `prove_public_value_inclusion`, drop the oracle and use the return value from `storage_historical_read` instead: